dec0dedd/dash-actions-tutorial/README.md

 ## 4. Your Dash app is ready!

 If you've followed the steps correctly, your Dash app should now be live at https://{username}.github.io/{repo-name}/.
 As proof that these instructions work, I've created a sample Dash app in this repository.
 You can view it here: https://dec0dedd.github.io/dash-actions-tutorial/.
-For more advanced projects hosted on GitHub Pages, check out my other project, [Alcompare](https://github.com/dec0dedd/alcompare), where I compare and visualize different time series models using financial data.
+For more advanced projects hosted on GitHub Pages and more ideas for what you can do with Dash, check out my other project, [Alcompare](https://github.com/dec0dedd/alcompare), where I compare and visualize different time series models using financial data.
 You can explore the hosted pages [here](https://dec0dedd.github.io/alcompare/).

 If you have any questions feel free to email me or make an issue/pull request.
 Thanks for reading!